 Gastroesophageal Reflux Disease (GERD)

 Gastroesophageal reflux disease, or GERD, is a common disorder affecting both adults and children, which results from the back-flow of acidic stomach contents into the esophagus.
 GERD is often accompanied by persistent symptoms, such as chronic heartburn and regurgitation of acid.
 Sometimes there are no apparent symptoms, and the presence of GERD is revealed when complications become evident.
-One uncommon complication is Barrett’s esophagus, a potentially pre-cancerous condition associated with esophageal cancer.
+One uncommon but serious complication is Barrett’s esophagus, a potentially pre-cancerous condition associated with esophageal cancer.
 Symptoms of GERD vary from person to person.
 The majority of people with GERD have mild symptoms, with no visible evidence of tissue damage and little risk of developing complications.
 There are several treatment options available for individuals suffering from GERD.
 Nonetheless, treatment response varies from person to person, is not always effective, and long-term medication use and surgery expose individuals to risks of side-effects or complications.

 Gastroesophageal reflux (GER) affects as many as one-third of all full term infants born in America each year.
 GER results from an immature upper gastrointestinal motor development.
 The prevalence of GER is increased in premature infants.
 Many infants require medical therapy in order for their symptoms to be controlled.
 Up to 25% of older children and adolescents will have GER or GERD due to lower esophageal sphincter dysfunction.
 In this population, the natural history of GER is similar to that of adult patients, in whom GER tends to be persistent and may require long-term treatment.